itkyawkyawnaing/aws-cloudformation-vpc-peering/README.md

 ## 4. Verification
 SSH into instance from VPC1 and VPC2 with your key pair.
 The instances should able to go out internet to install updates, apt update and install is good example to try out `sudo apt-get update && apt-get install`.

+## 5. VPC Peering
-## 5. Part of the scenario 3 requirement required to create VPC Peering.
+Part of the scenario 3 required to create VPC Peering.
 Create VPC peering with AWS CloudFormation template "peering.yaml"
 ```bash
 aws cloudformation create-stack --stack-name peering --template-body file://peering.yaml
 ```